 - Level 3 or Main Memory: It is the memory on which the computer works currently.
 It is small in size and once power is off data no longer stays in this memory.

 - Level 4 or Secondary Memory: It is external memory that is not as fast as the main memory but data stays permanently in this memory.

 When the processor needs to read or write a location in the main memory, it first checks for a corresponding entry in the cache.

-- If the processor finds that the memory location is in the cache, a cache hit has occurred and data is read from cache
+- If the processor finds that the memory location is in the cache, a Cache Hit has occurred and data is read from the cache.